Newkirk, Oklahoma: History

 In 1901, Newkirk suffered a major reversal when nearly a whole block of its thriving downtown burned.
 The wooden buildings that burned were mostly replaced with stone buildings from the distinctive yellow limestone quarried four miles east of Newkirk.
 "Imposing stone buildings began to give dignity and permanence to the dusty streets, while wood-frame homes gradually replaced the 'proving-up' homes of the Run.
 Young Elms, Cottonwoods, shrubs, and flowers began to change the once treeless prairies into shaded garden spots."
 Newkirk's business district was placed on the National Register as a historic district in 1984.

 After Oklahoma became a state in 1907, Newkirk, Blackwell, and Ponca City vied to become the county seat.
 An election on September 3, 1908, gave Blackwell 2,038 votes, Newkirk 2,063, and Ponca City 1,388.
 Governor Haskell declared Newkirk the winner.
 Blackwell sued, but lost, and Newkirk retained the title.
 The present Kay County courthouse was built in 1926, replacing the original 1894 wooden structure that had burned.

 In 1992, Newkirk became the first small town to receive the Oklahoma Main Street Award.
 Newkirk was also the name of the town in the movie Twister's drive-in movie scene took place, though it was filmed in Guthrie, Oklahoma.

-The Kay County Courthouse in Newkirk was constructed in 1925 -1926, and at almost 100 years of age the original courthouse has many problems that will be addressed by a new annex which was announced by the Kay County Board of Commissioners in 2020.
-Some of those problems include a leaking roof, electrical and plumbing problems, as well as a lack of space for the district court system.
-To make room to expand the court system, all other county offices will be relocated to the Annex, leaving the Courthouse strictly for the court system.
+The Kay County Courthouse in Newkirk was constructed in 1925 -1926, and at almost 100 years of age the original courthouse had many problems that were addressed by a new annex announced by the Kay County Board of Commissioners in 2020.
+Some of those problems included a leaking roof, electrical and plumbing problems, as well as a lack of space for the district court system.
+To expand the court system, all other county offices were relocated to the Annex, leaving the Courthouse only for the court system.